Interview

 She laughed.
 “So that’s how it is.
 You don’t know me well enough.”

-I waited for the “yet,” but it didn’t come.
+I waited for the ‘yet’ but it didn’t come.

 “Of course, you must be used to that sort of thing,” I ventured.
 How could any red-blooded male know her and not fall in love?”

 “I want to write about you,” I ventured.
+I knew she was looking for a ghost writer.

 “I’m already working on my memoirs,” she paused, adding, “As you know.”